MOST HANDSOME OLD HOLLYWOOD ACTORS

 Signed to play the role of Don Veto Corleone in The Godfather but was replaced by Marlon Brando before filming began.
 He is the most Oscar-nominated actor in history with thirteen nominations.

 Popular/Famous Films: 7th Heaven, Street Angel, Lucky Star, Sunny Side Up

-Fast Facts: Majority of his movies are from the silent film era.
+Fast Facts: The majority of his movies are from the silent film era.
 Co-starred with Janet Gaynor in twelve films and even proposed to her.
-Had his eardrums blown out by an explosion on set leaving him partially deaf.
+He had his eardrums blown out by a blast on set, leaving him partially deaf.

 24. Alan Ladd

 Popular/Famous Films: Shane, This Gun for Hire, The Glass Key, The Blue Dahlia

 Fast Facts: An only child.
 While playing with matches, he burned the family apartment at age five.
 Trained for the 1932 Olympics until an injury sidelined him.